stanleyowen/loofi-updater/Privacy.md

 _Personal Information Collection_

-Loofi Dashboard collects and stores information to provide our services.
+Logger Dashboard collects and stores information to provide our services.

 _Non-Personal Information Collection_

-Loofi Dashboard collects and stores data which are useful for logging, bugs, and fix crashes.
+Logger Dashboard collects and stores data which are useful for logging, bugs, and fix crashes.
 All information sent is anonymous and free of any user or contextual data.